jssql1234/docs-sqlacc/docs/usage/general/others/flame-robin.md

 ## Installation

-1. **Using Official download**: Just Double Click the Setup & Follow the Setup wizard.
+1. **Using Official Download**: Double-click the setup file and follow the Setup Wizard.
-2. **Using Alternative Download**: Just Unzip/Extract the file to the location you wanted.
+2. **Using Alternative Download**: Extract the files to your desired location.

 ## Steps